ghellach/docs/en/installation.rst

 Requirements
 ============

 - HTTP Server.
 For example: Apache.
-Having mod\_rewrite is preferred, but by no means required.
+Having mod\_rewrite is awesome and better, but by no means required.
 - PHP |minphpversion| or greater (including PHP 7.1).
 - mbstring PHP extension